 How to be a good manager in regards to communication?
 Give your employees a platform to be heard, they may have some amazing ideas about how to improve customer satisfaction, better the delivery time, a new marketing slogan, and more.
 Your employees are right in the thick of it every day so make sure you’re using your greatest asset.

-Connecteam hosts a suggestion box so your employees can submit ideas, opinions, frustrations, and more whenever the situation arises.
+Connecteam offers a virtual suggestion box so your employees can submit ideas, opinions, frustrations, and more whenever the situation arises.

-Check-in with them to understand how they’re getting on:
+Check-in with them with 1:1 chat to understand how they’re getting on:

 - How do you feel about your job/manager/co-workers?